RishikarthikVelliangiri/Papillon_Sarees_Webpage_Creation/README.md

 # Papillon_Sarees_Webpage_Creation
-Samll project with usage of HTML, CSS, and Javascript for a Client's Saree Business
+Small project with usage of HTML, CSS, and Javascript for a Client's Saree Business

+Includes:

+- Webpage code
+- Documentation of the process